FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint.md

 version numbers displayed will not necessarily match since the firmware is constantly updated.

-### Update Chrome OS Config {#update-chromeos-config}
+### Update ChromeOS Config {#update-chromeos-config}

-With "unibuild", the same OS image (build) for a given [Chrome OS board] is used across multiple devices.
+With "unibuild", the same OS image (build) for a given [ChromeOS board] is used across multiple devices.
 Often there will be some devices that have a fingerprint sensor, some that do not, and even different sensors for the same board.

-Determining what fingerprint hardware is on a given [Chrome OS board] is thus done at runtime, using [Chrome OS Config].
+Determining what fingerprint hardware is on a given [ChromeOS board] is thus done at runtime, using [ChromeOS Config].

-The `fingerprint` config needs to be in the `model.yaml` for the given [Chrome OS board].
-The [Chrome OS Config fingerprint] section describes the attributes for the `fingerprint` config in more detail.
+The `fingerprint` config needs to be in the `model.yaml` for the given [ChromeOS board].
+The [ChromeOS Config fingerprint] section describes the attributes for the `fingerprint` config in more detail.

 The [`ec_extras` attribute] needs to be set to the list of fingerprint firmware